bizbazboz/bizbazboz/README.md

 </div>

-### <div align="center">I'm Daniel, a student developer 👨‍💻 coding in London since 2019 🚀</div>
+### <div align="center">We're CSCyber, a group of student developers 👨‍💻 coding in London since 2019 🚀</div>

-- 🌱 I’m currently learning Javascript and HTML
+- 🌱 We're currently learning Javascript and HTML

-- ❓ Ask me about anything related to Python Cryptography and Kali Linux
+- ❓ Ask us about anything related to Python Cryptography and Kali Linux

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: We use tabs over spaces

 <br/>

-## My Skill Set
+## Our Skill Set
 <table><tr><td valign="top" width="33%">